Wes Gatchalian

-Gatchalian is a member of a political dynasty in the Philippines, being the brother of Senator Win Gatchalian and Representative Rex Gatchalian, the latter of whom was succeeded by Wes as mayor of Valenzuela in 2022.
+Gatchalian is a member of a political dynasty in the Philippines, being the brother of Senator Win Gatchalian and Social Welfare Secretary Rex Gatchalian, the latter of whom was succeeded by Wes as mayor of Valenzuela in 2022.

 Personal life

-Gatchalian was born on August 11, 1980 to industrialist William Gatchalian and Dee Hua Ting.
+Gatchalian was born on August 11, 1980, to industrialist William Gatchalian and Dee Hua Ting.
 He is the youngest of four siblings, namely Sherwin, Kenneth, and Rexlon.
 The Gatchalian family identifies as Christian with Dee Hua being a pastor and chairman at their own church called Jesus our Life Ministries in Barangay Maysan, Valenzuela.

 He was assistant to the president of Waterfront Hotels and Casinos, the country's largest Filipino-owned first class hotel operator.
 He was also elected as president and CEO of Wellex Industries Inc.

 Educational Background

 Gatchalian received a secondary diploma at Xavier High School (1999), took business administration at Bryant University (2000), BA Honours Degree/DipHE Business and operations management second class and second division degree at Oxford Brookes University (2003), master's degree at London Metropolitan University, and took an executive course on legislation at UP-NCPAG.